tijko/IRC-Client/README.md

 #### Note

 There is a simple gui version made with `Tkinter`.
-It still has some bugs being worked out and you need to edit the main file for your user information.
+It still has some bugs being worked out.
 Other than that it's fine if you want to use it.